RebootJeff/rebootjeff.github.io/source/_posts/2013-10-06-hackr-diary-week-2.markdown

 The difficulty lies in getting the syntax just right and understanding hierarchy.
 Some students didn't learn much HTML/CSS before joining Hack Reactor, and so they had a lot to learn (box model, DOM hierarchy, CSS selectors, etc.) in a very short amount of time.

 **If you're thinking of joining Hack Reactor as a student, I highly recommend you teach yourself HTML/CSS** ahead of time.
-HTML/CSS isn't tought to learn on your own, but it can be time-consuming even if you've got pros helping you.
+HTML/CSS isn't tough to learn on your own, but it can be time-consuming even if you've got pros helping you.
 You may as well prepare yourself so then you can spend less time at Hack Reactor worrying about HTML/CSS and more time worrying about other technologies and concepts.

 #### D3 (library)